Installation

 1. Load & merge configuration

-Reads global, project, and env-var configs in priority order.
+Reads global and project configs in priority order.

 2. Launch the Attacker → Target → Judge loop